osilander/203.311/Week4/Week4.md

 Below, we will refer to any DNA sequence data from and NGS platform as a "read".

 ### SARS-CoV-2 Genome Sequencing
-In the past 2.5 years, SARS-CoV-2 (the causative agent of COVID-19) has become one of the most highly sequenced organisms, with more than five million whole genome sequences available.
-SARS-CoV-2 genome sequencing if performed for two primary reasons: (1) to track the emergence of new and possibly more virulent variants, and (2) to track transmission.
-It is this second application that is primarily used here in New Zealand.
+In the past 2.5 years, SARS-CoV-2 (the causative agent of COVID-19) has become one of the most extensivley sequenced organisms on earth, with more than five million whole genome sequences available.
+SARS-CoV-2 genome sequencing is performed for two primary reasons: (1) to track the emergence of new and possibly more virulent variants, and (2) to track transmission between people.
+It is this second application that is primarily application used here in New Zealand, in constrast to most other countries.

+> **QUESTION 1**<br>
+> Why is SARS-CoV-2 genome sequencing used more commonly for transmission tracking uin New Zelanad compared to other countries?

 There are several methods used to sequence SARS-CoV-2, but perhaps the most common are via "amplicon panels", in which PCR is used to amplify the entire genome, which is then sequenced.
 The four most common methods are listed [here](https://sg.idtdna.com/pages/landing/coronavirus-research-reagents/ngs-assays#offerings "IDT SARS-CoV-2 methods").
 Note, specifically, the ["xGen SARS-CoV-2 Midnight Amplicon Panel"](https://sg.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels/sars-cov-2-midnight-amp-panel#product-details "Midnight method")